Spring 2025 – Class Schedule

 Monday/Wednesday 4:00 p.m. – 5:20 p.m.

 This course familiarizes students with the American criminal justice system.
-The course introduces students to the theories, concepts, and ways to measure crime.
-It introduces students to the three main institutions of the criminal justice system: the police, the courts, and corrections.
+It introduces students to the theories, concepts, and ways to measure crime.
+It also introduces students to the three main institutions of the criminal justice system: the police, the courts, and corrections.
 Emphasis is placed on the criminal justice process and how the various institutions of criminal justice interact.

 NYC Department of Education high school juniors and seniors who have passed the NYS English Language Arts (ELA) Regents with a score of 70+ and have an overall H.S. average of 75+